 The Village is proud of its tradition of maintaining a friendly work environment with congenial, professional relationships among employees that are free of discrimination and harassment.
-Consistent with its values, and in compliance with federal, state and local laws, the Village is an equal opportunity employer and does not discriminate in its hiring or treatment of employees on the basis of race, creed, color, religion, sex, national origin, age, disability, veteran status, military status, family status, sexual orientation, predisposing genetic characteristics, marital status, criminal or arrest record, gender identity, transgender status, domestic violence victim status or any other category protected by federal, state or local law.
-Nor does the Village permit any employee to engage in conduct in violation of any federal, state or local law.
+Consistent with its values, and in compliance with federal, state and county laws, the Village is an equal opportunity employer and does not discriminate in its hiring or treatment of employees on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, predisposing genetic characteristics, marital status, or domestic violence victim status.
+Nor does the Village permit any employee to engage in conduct in violation of the law.

-This equal employment commitment will continue to make the Village of Rockville Centre an employer that attracts and holds the very best people and enables them to contribute their very best work.
+This equal employment commitment will continue to make the Village of Rockville Centre an employer that attracts and holds the very best people, and enables them to contribute their very best work.

-The Village prohibits sexual harassment and retaliation of or against its applicants, interns, contractors, volunteers or employees by another employee, supervisor, customer, client, vendor or other third party in all aspects of the employment relationship including: recruitment, hiring, placement, promotion, transfer, training, compensation, benefits, activities, access to programs and treatment.
-All applicants, interns, contractors, volunteers or employees are required to review and adhere to this policy, which prohibits discrimination and harassment, as well as retaliation in response to discrimination or harassment complaints.
+All officers and employees are required to review and adhere to this policy, which prohibits discrimination and harassment, as well as retaliation in response to discrimination or harassment complaints.
 Sexual harassment is included as misconduct that is prohibited by law and the Village.
 Any Village employee who engages in discrimination, harassment or retaliation shall be subject to discipline, which, after investigation, could include discipline, up to and including termination of employment.